Drzhivago264/Inference_Portal/README.md

 Contents in `static` directory are served as `/static/`.
 In production environment this folder need to be removed from root and serve by NGINX or APACHE

+About the GPU intances, you need to set up a vLLM server to serve the models listed in Model.model:

+    # Install vLLM with CUDA 12.1.
+    pip install vllm
+    python -m vllm.entrypoints.openai.api_server --model {model name}

+If you expose this instance to the internet you may need Nginx or Appache server in front of it.
+If you route it through your subnet then you are good to go.

+In addition, as we need to automatically boot and shutdown your GPU intances, you may consider using systemd or equivalent to setup the vLLM on startup.

 Final words
 -----------